 Diploma in Translation is typically a 1 year diploma for undergraduates.
-Eligibility criteria is met if they have passed class 12 or any other equivalent qualifying exam in any stream.
+The Dipoma in Translation course eligibility criteria is, that the student must have passed class 12 or any other equivalent qualifying exam in any stream.
 The applicants for this course are required to have a certificate of proficiency in any language from a recognized university.
-However, just that will not be enough and to pursue a Diploma in Translation, you need to qualify in a relevant entrance exam such as EFLU ET.
-Well known colleges offering a Diploma in Translation are English and Foreign Languages University (EFLU), Hyderabad and Kendriya Hindi Sansthan, Agra.
+However, just that will not be enough, and to pursue a Diploma in Translation course, you need to qualify in a relevant entrance exam such as EFLU ET.
+Some of the well-known colleges offering a Diploma in Translation course are the English and Foreign Languages University (EFLU), Hyderabad and Kendriya Hindi Sansthan, Agra.

-Most colleges offering a Diploma in Translation give admission on merit while some conduct entrance exams such as EFLU ET and DELF.
+Most colleges offering a Diploma in Translation give admission on merit, while some conduct entrance exams such as EFLU ET and DELF.
 Course fees start from INR 5,000 and can go up to INR 30,000 annually.
-The job profiles after completion of a Diploma in Translation are Translator, Interpreter, Content Localizer, etc. The average annual salaries for freshers are INR 3 - 5 lacs depending on skills and expertise.
+After completing your diploma in translation, you can pursue several jobs roles such as Translator, Interpreter, Content Localizer, etc. The average annual salaries for freshers are INR 3 - 5 lacs, depending on skills and expertise.

 Diploma in Translation Course Highlights